niekvlessert/audiocodes_syslog_tool/README.md

 - Create the database tables for tomorrow
 - Generate a cron file

-But before using it edit the settings.ini and when done run:
+But before using it edit the settings.ini; then:

 ```
 ./ast_maintenance install
 ```

+When done visit your webserver using Chrome/Firefox, the folder is /ast/.

-When done you must set the Audiocodes device to log syslog data to the IP address of your machine.
-You can then have a look in the database because data should be appearing:
+Obviously you must set the Audiocodes device to log syslog data to the IP address of your Syslog machine.
+You can then try the GUI after some calls have been made through the device, or have a look in the database if it's not working:

 ```
 psql -U syslog
 select * from systemevents_<devicename>_<month>_<day>;
 ```

 Be careful; every day for every SBC logging needs a few tables.
 If your system doesn't have them Rsyslog will fill the database log files very quickly.
 They cronjob in /etc/cron.d/cron_ast takes care of this.

 Todo